The Cheapest Ticket Problem in Public Transport: Combined Fare Structures

-One could think that if both fare systems satisfy a property, then so does their combined fare system.
+One could think that if both fare structures satisfy a property, then so does their combined fare structure.
 While this is indeed true for the no-elongation property, it is not true for the no-stopover property.